GarwelGarwel/KerbalHealth/README.md

 - HP change based on several factors such as available living space, presence of crewmates, gravity, and specific ship parts.
 - If a kerbal's health goes below 20%, he/she may become exhausted (technically, turn into a Tourist).
 They will eventually get back to work after health goes above 20% again.
 - If a kerbal's health falls to 0, they will die!
+- Train astronauts at KSC to prepare them for space travel and reduce their stress.
+They will also gradually learn to use their equipment during missions.
 - Kerbals are affected by radiation, which permanently reduces their maximum health.
-It can come from the Sun, including CMEs, radioactive parts, galactic cosmic rays and even killing planets (OPM only).
-- You can protect from radiation by using shielding and choosing safer mission profiles.
+It can come from the Sun, including CMEs, radioactive parts, galactic cosmic rays etc. You can protect from radiation by using shielding and choosing safer mission profiles.
 Planets and moons can reduce radiation within their magnetic fields and atmospheres.
-- Kerbals may fall sick, have health accidents, panic attacks and other contingences.
+- Kerbals may fall sick, have health accidents, panic attacks and other contingencies.
 - When kerbals level up, they can acquire quirks that affect their health reactions, to the better or to the worse.
 - All necessary data is shown in the Health Monitor (at KSC and in flight) and Health Report (in the editor).
 - Compatibility patches support a range of parts mods (see below).